America’s Sacred Story: The True Story of the Pilgrims

 While Stone and Stauffer recommend visiting Plimoth Plantation, they are careful to note that while there is good information to be learned, it is not the biblical perspective that was held by the Pilgrims.

 “It is somewhat difficult to find the truth when you go to Plymouth, just like anyplace else.
 History is beginning to be erased or rewritten.
-There is an agenda there like in so many other places.
+There is an agenda there, like in so many other places.
 It is important to have a book that tells you from Bradford’s perspective, so you can really get the truth of what happened in Plymouth.
 Take some good resources with you when you go,” Stauffer said.

 At Dayspring Christian Academy, students are taught Providential history, the view that God is actively involved in every aspect of life, telling His story throughout history for His plans and purposes.
-Consequently, students learn the rudiments of America’s Christian history, from the time of the Pilgrims to its founding, up to current times.
-Thinking and reasoning from God’s Word enables students to identify Truth and stand firm in their faith.
+Consequently, students learn the rudiments of America’s Christian history, from the time of the Pilgrims to its founding up to current times.
+Thinking and reasoning from God’s Word enable students to identify Truth and stand firm in their faith.
 Dayspring students delve deeply into the timeline of Christian history and arrive at the question, “How will God use me in His story?”
 To learn more, take a tour.
 Register online or call Karol Hasting at 717-285-2000.

 1 Jehle, Dr. Paul.
 Journey of Faith: Why the Pilgrims Came.
 Plymouth Plantation, Inc., 2020.